dkondo/agent-tackle-box/projects/agent-debugger/README.md

 The combined debugger `adb` makes "zoom in / zoom out" seamless

-Also, adb enables generative debugging by providing interfaces and hooks for custom rendering of state, store, and chat output, and custom specification of inputs and state mutation.
+Also, `adb` enables generative debugging by providing interfaces and hooks for custom rendering of state, store, and chat output, and custom specification of inputs and state mutation.

 The debugger is agent agnostic.
 The engineering design is based agent's event stream, and it extends Python’s standard-library debugger class (`Bdb`) .

-The tool is released on pypi as agent-debugger.
+The tool is released on pypi as `agent-debugger`.

 ## Quick Start